Deer Stand Placement Strategy and Setup Tips Complete With Diagrams

 Field Edges

-Field edges and food plots can be a great place for deer stand placement during certain times of the year.
+Field edges and food plots can be a great place for ambush points during certain times of the year.

 The edges of fields can be a very productive early season stand location for evening hunts, when bucks are still in bachelor groups and entering the field in the same place and at the same time every day.